 Failure to exercise due care to a cyclist

 Note that community service is mandatory only if the defendant's lack of care was the proximate cause of a collision with a cyclist.
-And if the cyclist was severely injured or killed by an accident, the motorist faces more severe charges such as felony reckless driving or vehicular manslaughter.
+And if the cyclist was severely injured or killed in an accident, the motorist faces more severe charges such as felony reckless driving or vehicular manslaughter.2

 4. Can I get a charge for "not exercising due care to bicyclists" reduced to a non-moving violation in Las Vegas, Nevada?